RiverArchitect/RA_wiki/wiki/Signposts.md

 The function uses these definitions for zooming to each point defined below Line 8 in `mapping.inp`, cropping the map to the defined extents and exporting each page to a `pdf` map bundle containing as many pages as there are defined in `mapping.inp`.<br/>
 The program uses the reference coordinate system and projection defined in the `.aprx` file's map layout templates or in `mapping.inp`.

+# Geofile (Raster) conventions<a name="terms"></a>
 ***

-# Geofile (Raster) conventions<a name="terms"></a>
 The input Rasters need to be in **GeoTIFF** (*.tif*) format, notably, a `raster_name.tif` file. _Note that River Architect is designed to also handle Esri's GRID format, but the primary raster file type should be GeoTIFF_.
 Depth Raster names must start with `h` and velocity Raster names must start with `u`, followed by a six-digit discharge `QQQQQQ`, which is independent of the unit system.
 For example, a flow depth Raster associated with a discharge of 55 m³/s needs to be called `h000055.tif` and a velocity Raster associated with a discharge of 11000 m³/s needs to be called `u011000.tif`.
 Likewise, a flow depth Raster associated with a discharge of 55 cfs needs to be called `h000055.tif`.
 The Raster names ignore discharge value digits after the decimal point.
 Moreover, every flow depth Raster requires a matching velocity Raster and vice verse (e.g., `h000055.tif` requires a Raster called `u000055.tif`).<br/>
-**Note the importance of `back.tif` for calculation extents.**
+**Note: `back.tif` may be used to limit calculation extents.**

+# Manual input data preparation<a name="inputs"></a>
 ***

-# Manual input data preparation<a name="inputs"></a>

 Relevant Raster names for calculation are defined in an input file ([`.inp`](#inpfile)) of the [*LifespanDesign*][3] module (input section see for details and definitions).
 Please note that *.inp* files for lifespan mapping are different from the input (*.txt*) files required for [River Builder](RiverBuilder).
 Sample data representing a patch of a Californian gravel-cobble bed river in 2100 can be downloaded [here](https://github.com/RiverArchitect/SampleData/archive/master.zip).
 The input file of the sample case is located in `01_Conditions/2100_sample/input_definitions.inp` file.
 The sample case includes a set of Rasters for flow scenarios corresponding to return periods of < 1.0 (ignored in the input file), 1.0,  ... , 2.0, 5.0, 10.0, 15.0, 20.0, 30.0, 40.0, and 50.0 years, as well as a couple of annual discharges for habitat assessments.
 The according flows are defined in `01_Conditions/2100_sample/flow_definitions.xlsx`, with pre-compiled flow duration curves for whetted area (`alhy`), Chinook salmon juveniles (`chju`), fry (`chfr`), and spawning (`chju`) lifestages that are stored in `00_Flows/2100_sample/flow_duration_FILI.xlsx` (see above [flow definitions](#ana-flows)).